 a.
 He gave gold: These six verses mention gold 11 times.
 David amassed an amazing amount of gold for the furnishings of the temple.

 b.
-For the construction of the chariot, that is the gold cherubim: “So called, because God sat between them (Psalm 99:1), rode upon them (Psalm 18:10); the angels – represent by those cherubims – are called the chariots of God (Psalm 68:17); and the Hebrews have a saying, that such as saw God of old saw only Merchavah velo harocheb, the chariot in which God rode, but not the rider in it.”
+For the construction of the chariot, that is, the gold cherubim: “So called, because God sat between them (Psalm 99:1), rode upon them (Psalm 18:10); the angels – represented by those cherubims – are called the chariots of God (Psalm 68:17); and the Hebrews have a saying, that such as saw God of old saw only Merchavah velo harocheb, the chariot in which God rode, but not the rider in it.”
 (Trapp)

 i.
 “It is a good note also that is given here by some expositors – viz., that by this chariot of the cherubims God gave his people to understand that his presence in the ark was not so fixed among them, but that would leave them, and ride clean away from them, if they should thereunto provoke him by their sins.”
 (Trapp)

 c.
 The LORD made me understand in writing, by His hand upon me, all the works of these plans: As with the organization of the servants and builders of the temple and the plans for the temple, God also spoke to David about these furnishings of the temple.

 3. (20-21) David’s final charge to Solomon.